Quantum Steenrod operations of symplectic resolutions: Background and Results

 \subsection{Main results}

-Fix a cohomology class $b \in H^*(X;\mathbb{F}_p)$.
+Fix an odd prime $p>2$, and take a cohomology class $b \in H^*(X;\mathbb{F}_p)$.
 The quantum Steenrod operations \cite{Fuk97} \cite{Wil20} are defined from $\mathbb{Z}/p$-equivariant counts of (perturbed) holomorphic curves $u: \mathbb{P}^1 \to X$ from $\mathbb{P}^1$ with $p$ marked points along the roots of unity, all incident to (Poincar\'e dual of) $b$.
-Following \cite{Lee23}, we generalize the quantum Steenrod operations to a setting where the target symplectic manifold $(X, \omega)$ admits Hamiltonian torus actions by $T = (S^1)^r$.
-For a fixed (equivariant) cohomology class $b \in H^*_T(X;\mathbb{F}_p)$ we define a \emph{$T$-equivariant quantum Steenrod operation} (\cref{defn:eq-qst}) which is an endomorphism
+Following \cite{Lee23}, we generalize the quantum Steenrod operations to a setting where the target symplectic manifold $(X, \omega)$ admits Hamiltonian torus actions by $\T = (S^1)^r$.
+For a fixed (equivariant) cohomology class $b \in H^*_\T(X;\mathbb{F}_p)$ we define a \emph{$\T$-equivariant quantum Steenrod operation} (\cref{defn:eq-qst}) which is an endomorphism